Why SteadFast?

 The Solution?

-Our patented, CNC-milled, billet aluminum-alloy stopbar with precision set screws firmly secure the free ends of each string.
-The ball-ends remains anchored at the headstock, effectively reversing the traditional stringing process.
+Our patented, CNC-milled, billet aluminum-alloy stopbar is machined in the USA from American-made billet aluminum.
+Precision set screws firmly secure the free ends of each string, while the ball-ends remain anchored at the headstock, effectively reversing the traditional stringing process.
 This makes tuning stability better than ever, string changes faster than ever, and it preserves your guitar's existing volume, clarity, focus, and harmonic content, naturally.

 Benefits for Musicians